-Our plans to expand our product offerings and sales channels may not be successful, and implementation of these plans may divert our operational, managerial and administrative resources, which could impact our competitive position.
+Our plans to expand our product offerings and sales channels and develop new brand concepts may not be successful, and implementation of these plans may divert our operational, managerial and administrative resources, which could impact our competitive position.

-In addition to our store base expansion strategy, we plan to grow our business by expanding our product offerings and sales channels, including by marketing our crewcuts line of children's apparel and accessories and our Madewell line of apparel, footwear and accessories.
+In addition to our store base expansion strategy, we plan to grow our business by expanding our product offerings and sales channels, including by marketing our crewcuts line of children's apparel and accessories and our Madewell line of women's apparel, footwear and accessories.
 These plans involve various risks discussed elsewhere in these risk factors, including: